 The objective of the course is to provide a general knowledge on autonomy in subsea operations using underwater vehicles.
-Two modules, each 3.75 ECTS, have to be selected, which are related to Underwater robotics in safe and autonomous subsea operations (3.75 ECTS), and marine mechatronics (3.75 ECTS).
+Two modules, each 3.75 ECTS, have to be selected.
+The list of modules offered will be available at the time of course registration at NTNU.
+Here are some examples: